Perth – Melbourne – Perth Tour

 Day 3: Fitzroy Crossing – Kimberleys – Kununurra

-B – Early in the morning, we take a boat trip through the Geikie Gorge.
-Afterward, we drive to the notorious town of Halls Creek.
+B – We take a boat trip through the Geikie Gorge early in the morning.
+Afterwards, we drive to the notorious town of Halls Creek.
 We continue along the eastern edge of the lonely and wildly romantic Kimberley region to Kununurra and stay 2 nights.

 Day 4: Kununurra – Bungle Bungle